 Certification of enrollment hours will be submitted to the Department of Veterans Affairs two to three weeks prior to the start of class for all chapters.
 Generally it takes the VA two to four weeks to process that certification.

 For chapters requiring (Post 9/11 and Active Duty) eligible in-state tuition and mandatory in-state fee are reported after the 10th class day to the VA.
 Normally those funds are sent to the school two to four weeks after receipt of the certification with the reportable tuition and fees amount.

-If you are experiencing difficulties or need help with the certification process, please contact the Coordinator of Veteran and Military Services at 662-915-5021.
+If you are experiencing difficulties or need help with the certification process, please contact Veteran and Military Services at 662-915-5021.